Stochastic thermodynamics for classical non-Markov jump processes

+In the following, we assume that the fME~\eqref{eq:field_master_hdCP} admits a stationary PDF and that the initial condition $(x_{t_0},H_0)$ is sampled from the stationary PDF.
+We refer to this assumption as {\it Assumption 0}.
+As shown later, we present two non-Markov jump models that admit a stationary PDF and cannot be captured by the GLE and semi-Markov frameworks.

-\paragraph{Time-reversal symmetry.} While the fME~\eqref{eq:field_master_hdCP} is derived from the non-Markov jump process~\eqref{eq:def_history_dependent_Poisson}, since it is Markovian, we can derive the necessary and sufficient condition for its time-reversal symmetry.
-Indeed, we find two key assumptions as follows: for a fixed external parameter $\bm{a}$, we assume the canonical equilibrium PDF with the total energy $E_{\bm{a}}[\Gamma]$ and the free energy $F(\bm{a})$ as the steady-state solution of the fME~\eqref{eq:field_master_hdCP}:
+\paragraph{Time-reversal symmetry.} Now that the fME~\eqref{eq:field_master_hdCP} is derived, we can derive the necessary and sufficient conditions for its time-reversal symmetry.
+We make two key assumptions: For fixed $\bm{a}$, we assume the canonical equilibrium PDF with the total energy $E_{\bm{a}}[\Gamma]$ and the free energy $F(\bm{a})$ as the stationary solution of the fME~\eqref{eq:field_master_hdCP}:

-These conditions~\eqref{eq:Assumption1} are referred to as {\it Assumption 1} in this work.
-Assumption 1 is a natural generalisation of the time-reversal symmetry for Markov jump processes~\cite{ShiraishiB,GardinerB}.
+These conditions~\eqref{eq:Assumption1} are called {\it Assumption 1} in this work.
+Assumption 1 is a natural generalisation of the time-reversal symmetry for Markov jump processes~\cite{ShiraishiB,GardinerB}; it provides an energetic interpretation of the dynamics of the phase-space point $\Gamma$.
+Also, we assume the time-reversal invariance of the total intensity as